 Our first solar farm of 1.5 megawatts was completed in Nurmijärvi in the spring of 2023.
 We are also building a 8,5 megawatt farm in Lohja and a 206-megawatt farm in Uusikaupunki, both of which are expected to start production in 2024.
 In addition, we are producing solar energy at our solar power plants in Suvilahti, Kivikko, and Messukeskus.

 Solar power gains ground

 Solar energy is an excellent supplement to electricity production and an important part of a sustainable energy system.
 New EU regulations increase investments in solar electricity production in Finland and Europe.
-In 2050, the amount of solar electricity produced in Finland is expected to reach about 10 terawatt-hours.
-This would correspond to about 7% of the total production in Finland.
+According to Auringosta Energiaa – coalition the estimated amount of solar power in Finland is estimated to be around 20 GW by 2035.
+This would correspond to under 10 percent total production in Finland.

 Renewable, Finnish energy